Why Strategy Fails When Structure Cannot Carry It

 Strategy Is Not the Problem

-Most leadership teams do not lack ideas.
+Most founders, CEOs and leadership teams do not lack ideas.

 Strategy rarely fails because it is wrong.

-A plan can be brilliant.
+A plan can be intelligent.

 Strategy sits on structure.